ottozastrow/indexAnyFrontend/standlet/docs/docs/scope and definitions/Article 1 - Subject matter and scope.md

-similarity between a device with an intended medical purpose placed on the market and a product without an intended medical purpose in respect of their characteristics and risks, the Commission is empowered to adopt delegated acts in accordance with Article&nbsp;115 to amend the list in Annex&nbsp;XVI, by adding new groups of products, in order to protect the health and safety of users or other persons or other aspects of public health.</p>
+similarity between a device with an intended medical purpose placed on the market and a product without an intended medical purpose in respect of their characteristics and risks, the Commission is empowered to adopt delegated acts in accordance with [[[[[Article&nbsp;1](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)](../scope and definitionsArticle 1 - Subject matter and scope.md)15](../final provisionsArticle 115 - Exercise of the delegation.md) to amend the list in
+ Annex&nbsp;XVI, by adding new groups of products, in order to protect the health and safety of users or other persons or other aspects of public health.</p>